mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

-- Consider limiting complexity when using query converter.
-The AI model cannot handle highly complex SQL syntax.
-If your SQL code isn't
+- Consider SQL complexity when using query converter.
+The AI model cannot convert highly complex SQL syntax.
+If your SQL code isn't converting accurately, refactor it and try again.
-  converting accurately, think about refactoring it.

 - Query converter utilizes metadata from your relational and MongoDB connections for syntax conversion.
 For optimal results, use queries